 Bluehost’s Backup Policy

 Bluehost makes it very clear that they take no responsibility for failed backups.
-They do offer free backups for customers, but they’re “not guaranteed in any way.”[3]
+They do offer free backups for customers, but they’re “not guaranteed in any way”[3].

-Since most people buy Bluehost’s cheaper plans, likely, they won’t receive any backups at all.
 Free backups are only included in Bluehost’s more expensive plans.

 Also, Bluehost doesn’t offer redundant or mirrored backups.

-Redundant data storage provides a real-time fail-safe against hard drive failure.
+- Redundant data storage provides a real-time fail-safe against hard drive failure.

-Mirrored backups are exact copies of your data.
+- Mirrored backups are exact copies of your data.
 Another failsafe in case something goes wrong.

 Hostgator’s Backup Policy